cranberrysama/hugo-blog-theme/content/authors/admin/_index.md

   - name: 求职中
     url: ''

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in the user profile at the end of posts)
 bio: My research interests are in the field of applied Microeconomics.
 Before starting my PhD in Agricultural Economics at Texas A&M University (TAMU), I earned my bachelor’s degree in finance from Southwest University of Finance and Economics and spent a year of study in TAMU's Economics Department.
 This diverse educational background has enabled me to explore a wide range of topics in my research, including portfolio risk management, labor policy, auction theory, and agricultural policies.

-#interests:
+Interests:
-#- Industrial Organization
+- Industrial Organization
-#- Auction Theory
+- Auction Theory
-#- Financial Economics
+- Financial Economics
-#- Labor Economics
+- Labor Economics
-#- Agricultural Policy
+- Agricultural Policy

 #education:
 #  courses:
-#  - course: PhD in Artificial Intelligence
+#  - course: Ph.D. in Agricultural Economics,
-#    institution: Stanford University
+#    institution: Texas A&M University, College Station, Texas
-#    year: 2012
+#    year: 2016-2024
-#  - course: MEng in Artificial Intelligence
+#  - course: Master of Science in Economics (unfinished)
-#    institution: Massachusetts Institute of Technology
+#    institution: Texas A&M University, College Station, Texas
-#    year: 2009
+#    year: 2015-2016
-#  - course: BSc in Artificial Intelligence
+#  - course: BSc in Finance
-#    institution: Massachusetts Institute of Technology
+#    institution: Southwestern University of Finance and Economics, Chengdu, China
-#    year: 2008
+#    year: 2011-2015

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons